jetstream-cloud/js2docs/docs/ui/exo/access-instance.md

 ```
 ssh exouser@<PUBLIC_IP>
 ```
+The Interactions section of the Instance Details page also shows this SSH connection string.

-then enter the `exouser` passphrase when prompted.
+When prompted, enter the `exouser` passphrase.

 If you want to force password authentication, but are being prompted for a public key (or password for your public key), you can instead try
 ```